telerik/kendo-react/knowledge-base/grid-scheduler-drag-and-drop-mobile.md

 ## Enabling the drag and drop on mobile devices

+This can be achieved by using the KendoReact [Drag&Drop](https://www.telerik.com/kendo-react-ui/components/utils/drag-and-drop/) utility with a custom `DragHandleCell` with touchAction set to `none`:

+{% meta id:index height:900 %}
+{% embed_file scheduler/dnd-from-grid-mobile/draggable/main.jsx preview %}
+{% embed_file scheduler/dnd-from-grid-mobile/draggable/drag-handle-cell.jsx %}
+{% embed_file scheduler/dnd-from-grid-mobile/draggable/draggable-row.jsx %}
+{% embed_file shared/data.js %}
+{% embed_file shared/products.json %}
+{% endmeta %}

 The native Drag & Drop API does not support touch events by default.
-It is possible to enable the drag and drop functionality on mobile devices by using a polyfill:
+It is possible to enable the drag and drop functionality on mobile devices by using a polyfill as well:

 {% meta id:index height:900 %}
-{% embed_file scheduler/dnd-from-grid-mobile/main.jsx preview %}
+{% embed_file scheduler/dnd-from-grid-mobile/polyfill/main.jsx preview %}
 {% embed_file shared/data.js %}
 {% endmeta %}